rparrett/taipo/README.md

   - [ ] Tower firing
   - [ ] Enemy taking damage
   - [ ] Enemy dealing damage
+- [ ] Detect canvas focus and instruct player to focus canvas?
 - [ ] Do an art?
   - [ ] Train or Subway theme